rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  every human will need to make base layer transactions.
 And they don't need to open lightning channels.
+The world does not need a lightning channel for every human.
 Only entities that we should call *sovereigns* will need to do base layer transactions and manage their own lightning channels.